Stadler Citylink: Chemnitz

 The first Citylink entered service on the Chemnitz Bahn on 4 April 2016.

+On 31 March 2022, the VMS announced a further order for 19 (+ 27 Optional) Citylink tram-trains, which will to be delivered from summer 2025.
+In comparison to the previous Citylinks, these are a fully electric multi-system vehicle version for 600 V DC in the city, 750 V DC on the route to Stollberg and 15 kV AC in the rest of the surrounding area.
+The vehicles have a drive power of 900 kW and reach a top speed of 100 km/h.

 Karlsruhe

 In October 2011, Verkehrsbetriebe Karlsruhe (VBK) ordered 25 Citylink tram-trains for operation on the Karlsruhe Stadtbahn network.
 The €75 million order also included options for a further 50 Citylinks.
 These Citylinks were known as the NET 2012, which stands for Niederflur Elektrotriebwagen 2012, German for "low-floor electric railcar".

 The first Citylink was delivered to Karlsruhe in May 2014, around seven months behind schedule.
 Testing commenced on local railway lines on 19 June 2015.
 They are intended to replace high-floor trams on all lines except for Line 2, some of which are now up to 50 years old and are not wheelchair accessible.
 Following their successful introduction, a further 25 NET 2012 vehicles were ordered in April 2015, scheduled for delivery from April 2016 onwards.
 An order for another 25 Citylinks was placed in March 2016.

 In January 2022, Verkehrsbetriebe Karlsruhe (VBK) ordered 73 new tram-trains, which will be delivered from 2026 with an option for a further 52 vehicles.
 It placed the Citylink order as part of a consortium of six German-Austrian operators of the VDV Tram-Train project.
 As part of the same deal, Albtal-Verkehrs-Gesellschaft (AVG), the other primary operator on the Karlsruhe Stadtbahn network, ordered their own Citylinks for the first time, complementing those already in the fleet of VBK.